patndy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8. The addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE
 9. The result of power divded by divide
 10. Breath to the power of love
-11. Convert a number from base 2 to base 10.
+11. Convert a number from base 2 to base 10
+12. Combinations of two letters, except oo